w3c-webmob/netinfo-usecases/README.md

 ![](images/ios_tweetbot_wifi.png)

-On cellular connections, you have to manually pull down to fetch new data and update the view.
+On cellular connections, the user has to manually pull-down to fetch new data and update the view.

 ![](images/ios_tweetbot_3g_step_1.png)

+User pulls down:
 ![](images/ios_tweetbot_3g_step_2.png)

+Any new content is loaded:
 ![](images/ios_tweetbot_3g_step_3.png)

 ### Native iOS messages app (failed use case)